An Introduction to Foraging

 The types of wild foods you can find in backyards, parks and local natural areas across the country are the same food types you buy: herbs, greens and shoots, fruits and berries, nuts and seeds, roots, mushrooms and even seaweeds.
 In this series, we’ll focus on common, easy to recognize species that grow in gardens.
 But first, some ground rules:

-- It’s absolutely necessary that you identify anything you eat with 100% certainty before you eat it.
+- It’s absolutely necessary that you identify anything you eat with 100 percent certainty before you eat it.
 You can eat any plant once, but you may not be around to eat it a second time.
-If you’re not certain, either invite the boss over for dinner, show the plant to an expert, or watch the plant through the seasons as more features appear that may confirm or refute your identification.
+If you’re not certain, either invite the boss over for dinner, show the plant to an expert or watch the plant through the seasons as more features appear that may confirm or refute your identification.

-- Start off looking for plants that are the easiest to recognize, that have no poisonous lookalikes and are the most common and widespread, such as the ones I’ll be covering in this blog series.
-Hold off eating plants that have poisonous lookalikes, such as wild carrots (which resemble poison hemlock), or that have poisonous parts and require special preparation until you have experience with safer species, although you can’t be harmed by simply trying to identify anything you find.
+- Start off looking for plants that are the easiest to recognize, that have no poisonous lookalikes and are the most common and widespread.
+Hold off eating plants that have poisonous lookalikes, such as wild carrots (which resemble poison hemlock), or that have poisonous parts and require special preparation until you have experience with safer species -- although you can’t be harmed by simply trying to identify anything you find.

 Foraging and Conservation

-It seems as though removing plants from natural habitats would be environmentally destructive, but this is not so.
-Most, but not all wild foods are renewable resources.
+It seems as though removing plants from natural habitats would be environmentally destructive, but that is not so.
+Most, but not all, wild foods are renewable resources.
 The faster you pick dandelions, Japanese knotweed and garlic mustard, the faster they grow back.
 And mulberry trees aren’t going to roll over and die no matter how many berries you eat.

 What to Bring

-A small, sturdy shovel or trowel is much better than using a stick for roots, but beware of flimsy trowels, those with crimped blades instead of cylindrical shafts, commonly sold for soft garden soil, that break as soon as you try to dig in wild soil.
+A small, sturdy shovel or trowel is much better than using a stick for roots, but beware of flimsy trowels, those with crimped blades instead of cylindrical shafts, commonly sold for soft garden soil.
+They break as soon as you try to dig in wild soil.

 It’s important to be familiar with poisonous plants that resemble edible plants, and you should pick the poisonous plants to identify and study them.
 Look at their images and go over their identifying characteristics.
 But keep them away from anyone in your household who may forage in the refrigerator, find them and think you’ve picked something edible!
 And be sure to keep them away from young children.